 with the transformation matrix $\U$, and some vector $\bf{v}$.
 The steady state is achieved, when the magnetization after the module is identical with that before, which determines the corresponding steady state magnetization as

 with $\mathbf{1}$ as the identity matrix.
 Recursive application of Eq.~(\ref{recursive1}) and applying rules for geometric series yields that

 with $\m(0)$ as the initial magnetization.
 The last equation demonstrates that with respect to the steady state magnetization $\U$ is the generator of evolution on the time scale of a module duration.
-For practical determination of relaxation rates $\U$ is decomposed spectral, after Eigenvectors and Eigenvalues have been determined.
+For practical determination of relaxation rates, $\U$ may be decomposed in its spectral components, after Eigenvectors and Eigenvalues have been determined.
 In general this yields a multi-exponential decay of $\m$.

-In case of discontinuous Lock-Locker sequences as the MOLLI the situation is a bit more complex as the module consists of two sub-modules, the readout, with duration $t_{read}$ and the free relaxation period, lasting $t_{free}=T_{RR}-t_{read}$, with $T_{RR}$ as the cycle length of the heart beat.
+In case of discontinuous Lock-Locker sequences like MOLLI the situation is a bit more complex as the module consists of two sub-modules, the readout, with duration $\tread$ and the free relaxation period, lasting $\tfree=\TRR-\tread$, with $\TRR$ as the cycle length of the heart beat.
 Within the module the sub-modules follow a time evolution as in Eq.~(\ref{Ev1}).
-So when $\m_{n-1}$ is the magnetization before the $n$-th readout, it develops towards
+So when $\m_{n-1}$ is the magnetization before the $n$th readout, it develops towards

 with $\Uro$ as the transformation matrix -, and $\mro$ as the steady state magnetization of the readout.
-Note, that $n-1/2$ symbolizes the magnetization directly after the $n$-th readout, but before the free evolution of the $n$-th sequence cycle, completing only "half" the evolution.
-The explicit forms of the readouts have been determined in the past, e.g. see Refs.~ \cite{Deichmann1992,Scheffler2003}, and will be used later on.
+Note, that $n-1/2$ symbolizes the magnetization directly after the $n$th readout, but before the free evolution of the $n$th sequence cycle, completing only "half" the evolution.
+The explicit forms of the readouts have been determined in the past, e.g. see Refs. \cite{Deichmann1992,Scheffler2003}, and will be used later on.
 Thereafter the magnetization freely decays, which is described by the relaxation rate matrix

 So magnetization after the readout develops to

 The Eqs.~(\ref{ASSFP},\ref{AFree}) yield the recursive dependence of magnetizations before and after the whole module as

 with the steady state magnetization of the MOLLI sequence determined according to Eq.(\ref{ss})